Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling: Abstract

 \section{Abstract}

-We experimentally investigate transport properties of a single junction between a superconductor and the edge of a two-dimensional electron system in a narrow $In_{0.75}Ga_{0.25}As$ quantum well with strong Rashba-type spin-orbit coupling.
-We experimentally demonstrate suppression of Andreev reflection within a narrow energy range within the superconducting gap.
-This suppression is shown to be independent of the superconductor material and the interface disorder.
-The effect is only present at lowest temperatures and magnetic fields, far from the corresponding critical values of a superconducting transition.
-We connect the observed suppression with a spin-Hall effect due to a strong spin-orbit coupling on the normal side of the junction.
+We experimentally investigate transport properties of a single planar junction between the niobium superconductor and the edge of a two-dimensional electron system in a narrow $In_{0.75}Ga_{0.25}As$ quantum well with strong Rashba-type spin-orbit coupling.
+We experimentally demonstrate suppression of Andreev reflection at low biases at ultra low temperatures.
+From the analysis of temperature and magnetic field behavior, we interpret the observed suppression as a result of a spin-orbit coupling.
+There is also an experimental sign of the topological superconductivity realization in the present structure.